JieyuWu/ToyotaMod/SSH.md

 13. Click `Open`
 14. You may get a few prompts to accept the server fingerprints.

 You should not be connected to your device.
-If you made any mistakes, you can load the saved session and fix the errors, but be sure to click `Save` after making any changes or they will not be permanent.
+If you made any mistakes, you can load the saved session and fix the errors, but be sure to click `Save` after making any changes, or they will not be permanent.

-Pageant will keep running until you log off you computer.
+Pageant will keep running until you log off your computer.
 You can also exit pageant by right-clicking the taskbar icon and selecting `Exit`.

 # Mobile SSH Clients